Urinary bladder trauma

 Also known as interstitial rupture, this is rare.
 It is caused by a tear in the serosal surface without a complete tear in the bladder wall.

-The most common type of bladder injury, accounting for ~85% (range 80-90%) of cases.
+The most common type of bladder injury, accounts for ~85% (range 80-90%) of cases.
 It is usually the result of pelvic fractures or penetrating trauma.
 Cystography reveals a variable path of extravasated contrast material.
 Treatment is with an indwelling urinary catheter.

 Simultaneous intraperitoneal and extraperitoneal injury.
 Cystography usually demonstrates extravasation patterns that are typical for both types of injury.